-The Company has a related company balance arising from trade transactions with its related company.
-The Company monitors the ability of its related company to repay the outstanding amount on an individual basis.
+The Group and the Company have intercompany balances arising from trade transactions with its related company and subsidiary.
+The Group and the Company monitor the ability of its related company and subsidiary to repay the outstanding amount on an individual basis.